department-of-veterans-affairs/vets-api/modules/decision_reviews/README.md

 Notice of Disagreement (10182)

 This engine is an effort to isolate all the code in `vets-api` relating to these three forms.
-Note: "plugin" and "engine" are somewhat interchangable terms in this context.
+Note: "plugin" and "engine" are somewhat interchangeable terms in this context.

 ## Why an Engine?